-Financial Analyst is a person who performs financial analysis at a micro and macro level to understand the financial health of a company and offer suitable recommendations.
-Financial analysis covers fundamental analysis, ratio analysis, financial modeling and valuation.
+A financial analyst is a person who performs financial analysis at a micro and macro level to understand the financial health of a company and offer suitable recommendations.
+The financial analysis covers fundamental analysis, ratio analysis, financial modeling, and valuation.
 The financial analyst is also known as an investment analyst, an equity analyst, a research analyst or a securities analyst.

 According to the Bureau of Labor Statistics (BLS), the financial analyst job sector is predicted to grow by 15.5 percent between 2012 and 2022.
 According to liberal estimates, this will create about 39,000+ jobs in the US alone.
 A financial analyst can perform many roles and execute various responsibilities.
 Credit analysts, money market analysts, investment analysts, budget analysts, ratings analysts, security analysts, tax analysts, Wall Street analysts and mergers and acquisitions analysts are some specializations.
 You can read our detailed articles on becoming a hedge fund analyst and private equity analyst.

 There are three areas where the role of a financial analyst is necessary.

 1. Buy-Side Firms

 Buy-Side Firms are corporate or individual investors who invest for future returns.
 The risk factor is high, and investment decisions are solely made by the investors.

 Again, as mentioned in the earlier section, the Sell Side also comprises of corporate and individuals who are involved as a facilitator for Buy Side entities.
 They help in decision-making and the risk potential is quite less.

 Read more about Buy Side and Sell Side firms in detail here.

 The job profile of an investment banking analyst is rewarding.
 The objective of investment banks is to assist governments, corporations and individuals to raise capital by issuing securities or underwriting.
 Here is a detailed article on the roles and responsibilities of an investment banking analyst.